-REARVIEW MONITOR SYSTEM
+REARVIEW MONITOR SYSTEM -If Equipped

-Your coach may be equipped with a Rearview Monitor System, which lets you see what is directly behind your vehicle for maneuvering assistance and safety.
+The rearview camera monitor system lets you see what is directly behind your coach for maneuvering assistance and safety.

 A microphone built into the rear camera lets you hear warning sounds or verbal directions from an assistant.